platzky/platzky/docs/plugins/content-transformers.rst

     help page follow the same rule, so a stored value renders exactly as the identical tag in a post body would.
 The loser is logged at startup, naming both plugins.

-Nothing sorts or prioritises the pipeline: an operator who needs a particular order gets it by ordering the config keys.
+Nothing sorts or prioritises the pipeline: a site owner who needs a particular order gets it by ordering the config keys.
 A plugin cannot request a position, and built-in shortcodes are registered ahead of every plugin, so ``[image]``, ``[link]`` and ``[hero]`` cannot be displaced.